 Also, there is a greater amount of muscle pressure on the implant, which is contracted onto by the muscle constantly.
 Because of this, it might take a few months for you to see the end results that you wanted initially, as well as a higher risk of animation deformity, which is the excessive movement of the implant when contracting the pectoral muscles.

 The implant is placed partially under the pectoral muscle in its top half, whereas the bottom half of the implant is placed onto behind the breast.
 This means that the pectoral muscle acts like a clamp, to prevent rotation or sagging of the implant with time, and also prevents the edges of the implant from being too palpable.
 It also reduces the muscle pressure on the implant, thus allowing for quicker recovery and a much more natural shape and appearance as compared to a traditional sub-pectoral muscle placement.

 This dual-plane placement is the preferred method of placing breast implants in many top centres worldwide and should be the method of choice for the vast majority of patients.

 There are 3 typical areas - Incision in the breast fold, incision in the areolar and incision in the armpit.
 The preferred site is in the fold of the breast.
-By creating an incision in a fold underneath the breast, this placement allows for better direct control of the implant position.
+By creating an incision in a fold underneath the breast, this placement allows for better and more direct control of the implant position.
 Because of this, this placement in particular has minimal effect on the milk-producing areas of the breast.
-If the implant shell has broken, for example, this incision procedure allows your plastic surgeon to go back to the same incision from before to treat any complications that may arise.
+If the implant shell has broken, for example, this incision procedure allows your plastic surgeon to go back to the same incision from before to treat any complications that may arise during the breast augmentation surgery.
 This placement works for all ages especially mothers and older patients.